-Navigators and assisters: The federal law requires state exchanges to administer grants for "navigators" and provides guidance on their roles and responsibilities but leaves states discretion in designing their plan for consumer assistance.
-California's Exchange has proposed a program that would certify enrollment assisters, some of whom would be navigators compensated by the Exchange and others who would not be compensated.
+Navigators and assisters.
+The federal law requires state exchanges to administer grants for "navigators" and provides guidance on their roles and responsibilities but leaves states discretion in designing their plan for consumer assistance.
+State exchanges are also permitted - but not required - to have in-person assister (IPA) programs, and have broad discretion to define their roles.
+California's Exchange has proposed a combined "Assisters Program" that would include both IPAs and navigators.
+The assisters program would train and certify all enrollment assisters.
+IPAs would be compensated on a fee-for-enrollment basis using federal grant dollars, while navigators would be paid through Exchange operating costs. some of whom would be navigators compensated by the Exchange and others who would not be compensated.

-Brokers and agents: Another way that consumers and small-business people get assistance is through the use of health insurance agents.
+Brokers and agents.
+Another way that consumers and small-business people get assistance is through the use of health insurance agents.
 The appropriate role of brokers, their compensation, and their relationship to assisters are topics of ongoing debate and deliberation.

-Outreach: The Exchange, in concert with DHCS and MRMIB, has also established a statewide marketing, outreach, and education program to maximize enrollment - including subsidized coverage in the individual Exchange and Small Business Health Option Program (SHOP), Medi-Cal, as well as for individuals who can purchase coverage without subsidies.
+Outreach.
+The ExchangeCovered California, in concert with DHCS and MRMIB, has also established a statewide marketing, outreach, and education program to maximize enrollment - including subsidized coverage in the individual Exchange and Small Business Health Option Program (SHOP), Medi-Cal, as well as for individuals who can purchase coverage without subsidies.
 The campaign involves community-based organizations and other nongovernmental organizations educating people about new coverage options.
+The first Covered California formal outreach activity is the outreach and education grant program.
+Grant award recipients will be announced in April 2013.
+Covered California's paid media campaign, including print, radio, and television, will launch in summer 2013.

 State Action & Lead Status Implementation Date Establish and launch an Assisters Program to help people apply for coverage.
-Leads: Exchange, DHCS Assisters recruited early Q1 in 2013; assister applications approved beginning Q2; assisters trained 5/2013.
-7/2013 Assisters begin work with the public Conduct marketing campaign and outreach and education grant program.
-Leads: Exchange, DHCS Branding, messaging, and marketing materials in development; first outreach and education grant awards to be announced 2/15/2013; \$40 million in federal funding budgeted over 2013 and 2014.
-3/2013 Consumer outreach begins
+Leads: Exchange, DHCS Assisters recruited early Q1Q2 in 2013; assister applications approved beginning Q2Q3; assisters trained 58/2013.
+Conduct marketing campaign and outreach and education grant program.
+Leads: Exchange, DHCS Branding, messaging, and marketing materials in development; first outreach and education grant awards to be announced 2/15/2013-4/2013; \$40\$43 million in federal funding budgeted over 2013 - 2014, \$3 million of which will be devoted solely to SHOP outreach efforts.
+35/2013 Consumer outreach begins 8/2013 Paid media campaign launches